thoughtbot/factory_bot/GETTING_STARTED.md

 build_stubbed(:user_with_posts).posts.length # 1
 ```

-Or, for more flexibility you can combine this with the `posts_count` transient
+For more flexibility you can combine this with the `posts_count` transient
 attribute from the callback example:

 ```ruby